 There are so many processed vegan products out there that it may seem easy to reach for a frozen meal that you can just pop into the microwave.
 While convenient, choosing processed meals will not give you the advantages that a home-cooked vegan meal will.
 Start with soups, salads, and stir-frys that are quick and easy to prepare, then you can move on to more complex meals.
 The great thing about soups is that you can prepare a large batch at once and refrigerate them for a few days, or freeze for them for the long term.
 There are many blogs that share healthy and easy to make vegan meals.
 Use these sites to help plan out your meals for the week.
 One of our favorites is Choosing Raw.

 Once you are accustomed to your single vegan meal per day, it only takes a few more steps before you can declare yourself a full vegan.
-Start by replacing snacks with vegan alternatives (like our Nut Butter Buddha vegan protein bar), and then work on one of your other two main meals.
+Start by replacing snacks with vegan alternatives and then work on one of your other two main meals.
 It’s easiest if you keep lots of vegan-friendly food on hand, including fruit, vegetables, beans, and whole grains.

 Challenge yourself to eat one vegan meal per day.